A Hamiltonian, post-Born, three-dimensional, on-the-fly ray tracing algorithm for gravitational lensing: Validations

-Our fiducial results are obtained using a $256 \times 256 \times 256$ simulation box with a particle spacing of $0.4~\Mpch$.
+Our fiducial results are obtained using a $512 \times 512 \times 512$ simulation box with a particle spacing of $0.4~\Mpch$ and a mesh spacing of $0.4~\Mpch$.
 We first evolve the particles from initial condition to $a=1/64$ using 2nd-order Lagrangian perturbation theory.
-We then simulate the gravitational interaction using the PM algorithm from $a=1/64$ to today in 64 time steps.
-From there, we perform ray tracing \comments{back to} $z_s = 1.034$ across $45$ time steps with $n(z) = \delta(z_s)$.
-The image plane spans $128' \times 128'$ and has an $1'$ pixel size.
-The size and resolution of our simulation box are constrained by the memory capacity of the GPU\footnote{We use a 32G V100 GPU at the Bridges-2 supercomputer.}.
+We then simulate the gravitational interaction using the PM algorithm from $a=1/64$ to today in 64 time steps\footnote{This choice differs from Ref.~\cite{lanzieri_forecasting_2023}'s, who seeds the initial condition at $a=1/7$.}.
+From there, we perform ray tracing back to $z_s = 1.034$ across $30$ time steps.
+The lens distirbution is the entire density field in the simulation, and the source distribution is a Dirac delta distribution at $z_s$.
+The image plane spans $205' \times 205'$; it includes $1024\times1024$ pixels with a $0.2'$ pixel size.
+The size and resolution of our simulation box are constrained by the memory capacity of the GPU\footnote{For this test, we use a H100 NVL GPU on the Vera cluster at the Pittsburgh Supercomputing Center.}.
 Consequently, we do not yet have the hardware capability to conduct ray tracing within a single, monolithic simulation box.
-Instead, we tile our past light cone by replicating the snapshots $24$ times, each modified by a random translation and rotation along the three spatial axes.
+Instead, we tile our past light cone by replicating the snapshots $12$ times, each modified by a random translation and rotation along the three spatial axes.
 This tiling strategy, extensively studied in Ref.~\cite{petri_sample_2016}, can produce $10^4$ independent realizations of weak lensing power spectra and peak statistics with even a single snapshot.
 This process has been used in many weak lensing mocks including the $\ktng$ simulations \cite{osato_kappatng_2021}.
 An example of our ray-traced $\kappa$ map is shown in the left panel of \cref{fig:kappa}.
-We run $50$ independent simulations and present the distribution of $\chrt$ along with its comparison to $\cktng$ in the top and bottom panels of \cref{fig:cl} (in blue).
-The plot shows that $\chrt$ aligns with $\cktng$ for $\ell < 800$, but is suppressed at smaller scales, primarily because the PM gravity solver cannot accurately resolve gravitational interactions at the mesh scale.
+We run $50$ independent simulations and present the distribution of $\chrt$ along with its comparison to theory (black, solid) and $\cktng$ (black, dashed) in the top and bottom panels of \cref{fig:cl} (in blue).
+The plot shows that $\chrt$ aligns with $\cktng$ within $20\%$ for $\ell < 800$ and within $30\%$ for $\ell < 1200$. $\chrt$ is suppressed on the large scale because our simulation box is small and can only include a limited number of large-scale modes.
+However, the amount of deficit in power is consistent with the result $\cktng$ and the results in obtained by Ref.~\cite{lanzieri_forecasting_2023} who performed lensing simulation using the same simulation volume.
+We also observe $\chrt$ to be suppressed at high $\ell$'s.
+This is because the PM gravity solver cannot accurately resolve gravitational interactions at the mesh scale.
+This result is comparable to the ``DLL without correction'' analysis in Ref.~\cite{lanzieri_forecasting_2023}, who recovers lensing $C_\ell$ up to $\ell \approx 300$ compared to $\cktng$.
+We recover $C_\ell$ over a larger $\ell$ range because of the finer mesh size used in the present work.